 You click the New Host button to create a new host profile.
 The host profile will have a default name corresponding to the machine on which you are running VisIt.
 When you change the Host nickname the new name will be reflected in the Hosts list.
-See Setting General Options, Managing Launch Profiles and Setting Parallel Options for more information on the available settings.
+See Setting general options, Managing launch profiles and Setting parallel options for more information on the available settings.

-Deleting a Host Profile
+Deleting a host profile

-If a host profile is no longer useful, you can click on it in the hosts list to select it and then click the Delete host button to delete it.
+If a host profile is no longer useful, you can click on it in the hosts list to select it and then click the Delete Host button to delete it.

-Copying a Host Profile
+Copying a host profile

-To copy a Host Profile, select the desired source host from the Hosts list, then click the Copy Host button at the bottom of the Hosts list.
-A new host profile called Copy of XXX (Where XXX is the name of the host you chose to copy) will be added to the Hosts list.
+To copy a host profile, select the desired source host from the Hosts list, then click the Copy Host button at the bottom of the Hosts list.
+A new host profile called Copy of XXX (where XXX is the name of the host you chose to copy) will be added to the Hosts list.
 Select this new host from the list and modify it's Host Settings and Launch Profiles appropriately.
 Once you change the Host nickname the new name will be reflected in the Hosts list.

-Exporting a Host Profile
+Exporting a host profile

-The Export host button is useful for saving a host profile installed on your machine to share with someone else.
-Select the host profile you wish to export, and click the checkbox.
+The Export Host button is useful for saving a host profile installed on your machine to share with someone else.
+Select the host profile you wish to export, and click the Export Host button.
 The exported host will be saved to your user VisIt directory (~/.visit/hosts on Linux).
+The name of the host profile file will start with hosts, followed by the Host nickname, where letters are all converted to lower case and blanks are converted to underscores, followed by ".xml".